- 8 min read

 • Highlighting emotions such as happiness, frustration, or neutrality (emotion detection)

-Essentially, just like any other data labeling mode, audio labeling turns raw sound into structured data that AI systems can use.
+Essentially, just like any other data labeling mode, audio annotation turns raw sound into structured data that AI models can use.

 How audio annotation is different